hci-a-if-its-2019/assignment-3-ojoakua-10bit/README.md

 ### Design Rationale
 > Please write a paragraph expressing what you have learned from the usability evaluation,
 > and how it is reflected in your design.

+Based from this usability evaluation, we can conclude that the use of mobile view on forum website can ease the mobile user to read the content, navigate through pages, and selecting some menus.
+The higher number of character displayed each line might cause the reader tired, so it's better to increase the spacing.

 ### High-Fidelity Interactive-Prototype
 > Create a high-fidelity interactive-prototype based on the `Sketch` you have drawn.